 Moro Rock is not as popular as other attractions, maybe because it’s located just inside the park’s southern entrance and visitors are anxious to see the giant sequoia trees.
 Still, it should be on everyone’s list of things to do, just be sure there isn’t a lightning storm before the climb.

 California is a really long state.
 In the north-south direction, drivers traditionally traverse the state on either U.S. 101 or Interstate 5.
-Highway 101 is more picturesque, going through seaside towns and redwood forests and boasting wonderful coastal scenery and mild weather.
+Highway 101 is more picturesque, going through seaside towns and redwood forests and boasting gorgeous coastal scenery and mild weather.
 It’s also slower.
-Travelers wanting to make haste take I-5, but the penalty is long, boring stretches of flat farmland and endless agricultural fields, save for the drive around Mount Shasta.
+Travelers wanting to make haste take I-5, but south past Redding the penalty is long, boring stretches of flat valleys, farmland and orchards that go on forever.

 This post is about the drive home, an eye-opener for me that made me rethink future road trips to and from Southern California.
 There are no big California cities on 395.
 Reno in Nevada comes closest.
 It’s an epic drive that the Sierra Nevadas dominate, but also skirts the highest (Mt.
 Whitney) and lowest (Badwater Basin) points in the continental U.S. We drove nearly the entire length of Highway 395 through California, from Victorville in Riverside County in the south to Susanville close to the Oregon state line, including the brief portion into Nevada, a drive of 500 miles.